 - a.
 Select the renamed item from the first selection list. - b.
 Press TAB to go to the second selection list. - c.
 Select the new item name from the second selection list and press SPACE.
-The new item name appears in the Delete or Rename to: column of the first selection list.
+The new item name appears in the Delete or Rename to: column of the first selection list. - d.

-- d.
 Repeat these steps for any other renamed items. - e.
-Press the GO key to complete this dialog. - 3.
+Press the GO key to complete this dialog. - 9.
 If there is an object naming conflict, you will be prompted to provide a new object name.
-For example, if your workspace already has a PFILE object named "customer", and your new schema re-adds a "customer" table, you must either provide an alternate name for the PFILE object, or specify a different product module that it can be added to. - 4.
-If any tables or fields are dropped, then the following dialog box appears: - Normally, you should choose Yes to delete any unused object definition records from your workspace.
-Choose No to re-assign the schema objects back into one of your workspace databases. - 5.
-If the schema load is interrupted for any reason, it should be safe to restart it.
-However, you might have to complete any WIP schema objects first. - Once the Load Schema is done, complete your task by checking in all of the new or modified schema objects.
+For example, if your workspace already has a PFILE object named "customer", and your new schema re-adds a "customer" table, you must either provide an alternate name for the PFILE object, or specify a different product module that it can be added to. - If any tables or fields are dropped, a dialog box appears asking if you would like to delete unused objects.

+Normally, you should choose Yes to delete any unused object definition records from your workspace.
+Choose No to re-assign the schema objects back into one of your workspace databases.

+- 11. If the schema load is interrupted for any reason, it should be safe to restart it.
+However, you might have to complete any WIP schema objects first. - 12.
+Once the Load Schema is done, complete your task by checking in all of the new or modified schema objects.